UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        achieve conservation objectives and to do so in a way that is defensible,

        accountable, and transparently recognizes the needs of different resource users.
-     - The SCP is the science that allows the identification of spatial prioritization
+     - The SCP is the science that allows the identification of ELSA

-       areas for the implementation of the GBF in Ecuador.
+       areas for the implementation of the ENDB in Peru.

    * - User interface
      - The means by which people interact with a given computer application.